-Are you hosting a last minute Thanksgiving dinner?
+Are you hosting a last-minute Thanksgiving dinner?
 That’s okay!
 Don’t let Thanksgiving, one of the biggest holidays of the year, scare you.
 Even if you’re not sure what to prepare, don’t worry.

 Instead, take a moment and think about some of those traditional dishes that always made it to the table during family holiday gatherings.
-Of course due to limited time you won’t be able to make all of them, but surely you can squeeze in a few.
+Of course, due to limited time, you won’t be able to make all of them, but surely you can squeeze in a few.

-Hosting Your Last Minute Thanksgiving
+Hosting Your Last-Minute Thanksgiving

 Suggestions for the Thanksgiving Menu

-Also talk to your friends and family for menu suggestions.
-Depending on how last minute your meal preparation is, you could ask a few family members to prepare a dish.
+Also, talk to your friends and family for menu suggestions.
+Depending on how last-minute your meal preparation is, you could ask a few family members to prepare a dish.
 Especially if it’s one that everyone always looks forward to on Thanksgiving Day.

 Now that you’ve assigned a few dishes to other family members and your menu is planned, it’s time to do your shopping.
-If you’re really short on time purchase pre-cut vegetables, including onions, peppers, celery and minced garlic.
+If you’re really short on time purchase pre-cut vegetables, including onions, peppers, celery, and minced garlic.
 You may pay more but you will be able to put your recipes together a lot quicker.

-Otherwise, if you have time to spare do all of your cutting, chopping, slicing and other food preparations, including baking desserts, one day ahead.
+Otherwise, if you have time to spare do all of your cutting, chopping, slicing, and other food preparations, including baking desserts, one day ahead.

-Ideas for Last Minute Thanksgiving Menu
+Ideas for Last-Minute Thanksgiving Menu

-Some other ideas you can do to host a last minute Thanksgiving dinner include:
+Some other ideas you can do to host a last-minute Thanksgiving dinner include:

-- If don’t feel like you have enough time to plan a last minute dinner look into having someone cater it.
+If don’t feel like you have enough time to plan a last-minute dinner look into having someone cater.
 You may not be able to have the entire event catered, perhaps just the meat(s) and/or desserts.
-You can still prepare the vegetables, create a fresh fruit platter and decorate the dining area.
+You can still prepare the vegetables, create a fresh fruit platter, and decorate the dining area.